Museums in Shanghai

 In the 1990s, the economic reforms introduced by Deng Xiaoping resulted in an intense re-development of the city, which has since re-emerged as a hub for international trade and finance.
 It is the home of the Shanghai Stock Exchange, one of the world’s largest by market capitalization.

 Shanghai is popular for its museums and historic buildings, such as those along The Bund, as well as the City God Temple and the Yu Garden.
-Shanghai has many world-class museums of interest and below is a list of some of the significant museums in Beijing:
+Shanghai has many world-class museums of interest and below is a list of some of the significant museums in Shanghai.

 - City: Shanghai